kbparagua/js-crash-course/03_objects.md

 };
 ```

 As you can see, we can even use another object as a property value.
+Basically, anything can be assigned to a variable can be also be a property value.

 ## Accessing Properties